boveus/hyrax-wiki/Customizing-Metadata.md

 ```

 ### Set the controller to use our presenter

+Now we override Sufia's GenericFilesController so that it uses the MyGenericFilePresenter class that we defined rather than the default presenter in Sufia.

 ```ruby
 # app/controllers/generic_files_controller.rb
 class GenericFilesController < ApplicationController include Sufia::Controller
   include Sufia::FilesControllerBehavior

   self.presenter_class = MyGenericFilePresenter
 end
 ```

-Now the fields show up in the show view, but we also want them on our edit form too.
-Let's create an edit form that has our field
+The fields show up in the show view of our app, but we also want them on our edit form too.
+Let's create an edit form that has our new field.

 ### Create forms

-This form will extend the presenter we already created.
+Sufia also provides default form classes to control what properties of a model are editable in your app, and in what order they appear.
+Form classes extend presenter classes to include permissions and required fields, so we can base this work on what we already did with `MyGenericFilePresenter`.
+We subclass our own custom presenter to pick up the changes we already made there.

 ```ruby
 # app/forms/my_file_edit_form.rb
 class MyFileEditForm < MyGenericFilePresenter include HydraEditor::Form
   include HydraEditor::Form::Permissions

   self.required_fields = [:title, :creator, :tag, :rights]
 end
 ```